niklasmellgren/xgboost-risk-classifier/README.md

 ## Final Solution

 **Selected Model**: Reduced Feature Set + Zero-miss Policy
+- **Feature Selection**: Optimized subset of most predictive features for better performance and interpretability
+- **Threshold**: Calibrated to achieve zero-miss policy (100% recall)
 - **AUC**: 0.989 (excellent discrimination)
 - **Precision**: 0.291 (1 in 3 alerts is a true case)
 - **Recall**: 1.000 (no disappearances missed)
 - **Alerts**: 406 out of 4,680 colonists (8.7%)

+**Policy Justification**: The zero-miss policy was chosen over F1-maximization because missing an actual disappearance has much higher cost than investigating false positives in this critical safety scenario.

 ## Feature Importance